kennycason/kennycason/posts/2016-04-04-wordpress-hack-fix-google-redirects-to-spam.markdown

     RewriteRule ^(.*)$ lusts-disadvantage.php?$1 [L]
     ```
     - Next remove the `.md5(host)/` directory from the root of the Wordpress installation.
 A sample folder will look like `.00547420a52b40069b82beb76cdce8f7/`.
-    - Delete `lusts-disadvantages.php`, or whatever the decoded file name on your server turns out to be.
+    - Delete `lusts-disadvantages.php` and `sawsalag.php`, or whatever the decoded file name on your server turns out to be.
 It should be the "odd-duck" and will stand out.

 4. Reset your FTP/SSH user account credentials.
 It is also recommended to create non-obvious usernames. i.e. don't use `root` or your first name.